stophecom/common-API/README.md

 ##IMPORTANT NOTE:

 This repo is no longer in use.
-If you are looking for the Common API specs, please go to:
+If you are looking for the Common API specs, please move on to:

 https://github.com/swissfintechinnovations